platformsh/platformsh-docs/docs/src/increase-observability/integrate-observability/new-relic/nodejs.md

 ## Get your license key

-Sign up at New Relic to [get your license key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).
+Subscribe to New Relic to [get your license key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).

 ## Add your license key